LivePersonInc/faas-client-node/README.md

 - Update the client to Version 2.x.x.
 - Adjust your error handling if you're using the `jse_cause.jse_info.response.body` For more details, refer to the [Error handling](#error-handling) section.
+- If you are using *getFunctions*/*getLambdas* method, you mus consider that functions data format has changed in V2.
 - Optional, but recommended: Replace any usage of deprecated V1 properties/types when possible.

 ## Overview